Jv-Pi/Efect-Title/README.md

 # Efect-Title
-# Puramente para intuitos de estudo em Css
+# Purely for Css study purposes
-# uso free
+# Free use